 About Sloane's Viperfish

-Rather than join its neighbors on their nightly migration to the surface, scientists think this species of dragonfish waits for its food in depths ranging from 200 to 1,000 meters (656-3,280 feet).
-It stays motionless, saving energy, with its disturbingly long fangs agape.
+While a majority of Sloane’s viperfish join their neighbors on their nightly migration to the surface, scientists found that a significant number may take the night off and remain in depths ranging from 200 to 1,000 meters (656-3,280 feet), likely because they’re still full from feeding the night before.
+As it hunts, the viperfish stays motionless, saving energy, with its disturbingly long fangs agape.
 When another fish happens to swim by, portion size isn’t a concern.
-The Sloane’s viperfish simply unhinges its skull, opens its jaw up to 90 degrees, and expands its stomach to swallow prey 60% larger than itself.
+The Sloane’s viperfish simply unhinges its skull, opens its jaw up to 90 degrees, and expands its stomach to swallow prey, which can be 20% to over 50% larger than itself.

 Based on the stomach contents of captured fish, the viperfish’s favorite meal is lanternfish, but it isn’t too discerning.
 Scientists have also found algae, fish eggs, and small crustaceans in viperfish specimens.
 After a meal, the Sloane’s viperfish can go for days without eating again.
 In the ocean twilight zone, it’s feast or famine—and this ferocious fish is prepared for both.